GoogleCloudPlatform/cloud-foundation-fabric/FABRIC-AND-CFT.md

   <tr>
    <td>
    </td>
-   <td><strong>Fabric</strong>
+   <td><strong>Fabric (FAST)</strong>
    </td>
-   <td><strong>CFT</strong>
+   <td><strong>CFT (Cloud Foundation Toolkit)</strong>
    </td>
   </tr>
   <tr>
    <td><strong>Target User</strong>
    </td>
-   <td>Organizations interested in forking, maintaining and customizing Terraform modules.
+   <td>Organizations interested in forking, maintaining, and customizing Terraform modules to have fine-grained control over their infrastructure.
    </td>
-   <td>Organizations interested in using opinionated, prebuilt Terraform modules.
+   <td>Organizations interested in using opinionated, prebuilt Terraform modules with a focus on Google Cloud best practices.
    </td>
   </tr>
   <tr>
    <td><strong>Configuration</strong>
    </td>
-   <td>Less opinionated allowing end users higher flexibility.
+   <td>Less opinionated, allowing end users higher flexibility and often offering more configuration options within a single module.
    </td>
-   <td>Opinionated by default, end users may need to fork if it does not meet their use case.
+   <td>Opinionated by default, end users may need to fork if it doesn't fully meet their use case.
+Often requires composing multiple modules for complex configurations.
    </td>
   </tr>
   <tr>
    <td><strong>Extensibility</strong>
    </td>
-   <td>Built with extensibility in mind catering to fork and use patterns.
+   <td>Built with extensibility in mind, catering to fork and use patterns.
 Modules are often lightweight and easy to adopt / tailor to specific use cases.
    </td>
-   <td>Not built with fork and use extensibility catering primarily to off the shelf consumption.
-Modules are tailored towards common usecases and extensible via composition.
+   <td>Not primarily built for fork-and-use extensibility, catering primarily to off-the-shelf consumption.
+Modules are tailored towards common use cases and extensible via composition.
    </td>
   </tr>
   <tr>
-   <td><strong>Config customization</strong>
+   <td><strong>Config Customization</strong>
    </td>
-   <td>Prefer customization using variables via objects, tight variable space.
+   <td>Prefer customization using variables via objects, providing a tight but comprehensive variable space within modules.
    </td>
-   <td>Prefer customization using variables via primitives.
+   <td>Prefer customization using variables via primitives, which can lead to more modularity but may require using multiple modules for customization.
    </td>
   </tr>
   <tr>
    <td><strong>Examples</strong>
    </td>
-   <td>Thorough examples for individual modules, and end to end examples composing multiple modules covering a wide variety of use cases from foundations to solutions.
+   <td>Thorough examples for individual modules and end-to-end examples composing multiple modules, covering a wide variety of use cases from foundations to solutions.
    </td>
    <td>Examples for a module mostly focus on that individual module.
 Composition is often not shown in examples but in larger modules built using smaller modules.
    </td>